 Most organizations use a formula that assigns a certain number of sick day hours accrued during each pay period.
 Other employers make the paid sick days available at the beginning of a calendar year—although that is an option that may increase the risk for employers.

-For example, if an employee uses all of their paid sick days in the first couple of months of the year, then quits, the employer has paid a year's worth of sick time to an employee who worked only a couple of months.
+For example, if an employee uses all of his paid sick days in the first couple of months of the year, then quits, the employer has paid a year's worth of sick time to an employee who worked only a couple of months.